nerdschoolbergen/git/README.md

 1. What to add (and commit), i.e. the path of the file(s).
 2. A commit message

+### More on forking and pull requests
+For this assignment you will fork a repo to your own account, create a pull request and merge the changes from the pull request into the original repo.
+1. Fork the repo on https://github.com/nerdschoolbergen/git-forkme to your own GitHub account
+2. Add a .md file into the `feedback` folder (in your version of the repo).
+Name this file `feedback-<lastname>.md` and provide some feedback about the workshop.
+3. Create a pull request (let someone else in the workshop handle the PR)
+4. Handle someone else's PR and add the changes to the original repo.

 ### 3. Solving a merge conflict